-Despite their importance in keeping your automobile functioning, valve seals do not always last for the whole duration of a car’s lifetime.
-Many car owners will need to replace their valve seal at some point due to deterioration of the seal materials.
+Despite their importance in keeping your automobile functioning, valve seals do not always last for a car’s lifetime.
+Many car owners will need to replace their valve seal at some point due to the deterioration of the seal materials.
 Due to the invasive nature of a valve seal replacement, most car owners will need to hire a mechanic to perform the service.

-The cost of a valve seal replacement will vary depending on the make of the model of your car.
-The typical range you can expect rests somewhere between $900 and $2000.
-While the part itself usually costs less than $100, paying for a mechanic’s labor constitutes the majority of the cost.
+The cost of a valve seal replacement will vary depending on your car’s model.
+The typical range you can expect is between $900 and $2000.
+While the part usually costs less than $100, paying for a mechanic’s labor constitutes most of the cost.
 The more complicated your engine, the longer it will take to replace.

 What is a Valve Seal?

-A valve seal is one of the most important parts of your engine.
+A valve seal is one of the essential parts of your engine.
 They are fitted around the valve stem to keep lubricant out of the combustion changer.
 Each cylinder needs to have a valve seal.

-Valve seals come in a variety of materials including rubber, nylon and steel.
+Valve seals come in various materials, including rubber, nylon, and steel.
 Engine lubrication allows the valve to move properly as it slides in the valve guide.
 It protects engine components against wear and tear.
-However, the lubrication cannot enter the combustion chamber or else it leads to carbon settling in the chamber and wears down the plugs.
+However, the lubrication cannot enter the combustion chamber, leading to carbon settling in the chamber and wearing down the plugs.

 Essentially, the valve seal keeps the lubricant where it needs to be and keeps it from going where it would cause damage.

 When you need a valve replacement, your engine will give you a couple of signs.
 Look out for these symptoms signifying worn-down valve seals: